 For as few as 5 to 20 or more

 For smaller groups 5 to 20+, self funded health insurance used to be too great a risk.
 However, we are now able to help groups with even as few as 3 W-2 employees with very little risk.

 - If you are a smaller group with only a few people overseas, or have local nationals on staff, true self funded health insurance still requires 20 or more.
 However, we have strong relationships with over ten international carriers and can create specific plan designs and benefits that keep costs down and mimic many of the benefits of self-funding.
 If you want to transition into a partially self-insured, or a self funded insurance plan, we can help set it up now to easily transition when the time is right.

 And if self funded health insurance or switching doesn’t make sense, we’ll tell you honestly.
 We serve hundreds of smaller groups just like yours.

 For groups from 20 up to 500+

-For medium to large organizations, we can help you get the best of both worlds with partially self-insured hybrid plans and level self funded insurance plans that offer all the benefits of self-funded insurance, but with less risk than true self funded insurance.
-This is the fastest growing trend in self-funded health insurance.
+For medium to large organizations, we can help you get the best of both worlds with partially self-insured hybrid plans and level self funded health insurance plans that offer all the benefits of self-funded health insurance, but with less risk than true self funded health insurance.
+This is the fastest growing trend in self funded health insurance.